WUCT General Information

 The topic exams resemble the individual exam, with each question containing multiple parts that may ask for numerical answers, written justifications, or sketches.
 However, each topic exam will focus its questions around a specific application of chemistry.
 During the topic round, teams will split themselves into groups of 2 students, and each pair will work together on one of the three topic exams.

-• History of Chemistry
+• Chemistry of Illumination

-• Chemistry of Cancer
+• Chemistry of Wacky Elements

 Team Exam

 During the team round, team members will work together to complete the exam.
 The exam itself will be in the same format as the individual and topic exams.
 Students are not permitted to communicate with their coach in any way during this time, but they are encouraged to collaborate among themselves to work through the problems.
+Make sure to reference our 'Info on WUCT's Two Divisions' section for more details on the team exam this year!

 Breaking Bonds